peterflynn/quick-import/README.md

 on the line beneath your cursor.
 Also supports brackets.getModule(), if you have a src/extensions folder tree.

 ### Caveats
+* Only supports CommonJS-style imports (require() calls) - does not support "pure AMD" syntax (array of module names mapping to a list of arguments).
+Note that RequireJS supports both formats.
 * Assumes the root of your require() source tree is a folder named "src"
+* You must already have a block of require() calls somewhere in your module (typically near the top)
-* Assumes this declaration is part of a comma-separated list of imports &ndash; that is, assumes there's a `var` line above it and a line ending in `;` below it, so the line you get ends in `,`
+* Assumes this block is a comma-separated list with one import per line &ndash; that is, assumes there's a `var` line at the start and a line ending in `;` at the end, with any lines in the middle ending in `,`

 What is Brackets?